tomasz-sodzawiczny/docker-clean/README.md

     -c   or --containers  Removes all stopped containers

+     -f   or --force        Forces removal of all runnig containers (implies --containers and --stop)

     -i   or --images      Removes all untagged images

     -net or --networks    Removes all empty Networks (all network cleans are only empty)